 Attic Ventilation

-Ventilation is another major factor that many installers overlook.
-When the attic cannot release heat properly, temperatures climb, which causes shingles to blister and break down faster.
+Ventilation is another major factor that many roofing contractors overlook.
+When the attic cannot release heat properly, temperatures climb, which causes asphalt shingles to blister and break down faster.
 Poor airflow shortens the life of even the best architectural shingles.

 Maintenance